run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-ios.md

-title: CITSmart Enterprise ITSM Mobile Application user guide (iOS)
+title: Mobile CITSmart SM (iOS) application manual
 Description: Intended to provide guidance for installing, configuring, and using the CITSmart ITSM Enterprise mobile application (iOS plataform).
-#CITSmart Enterprise ITSM Mobile Application user guide (iOS)
+#Mobile CITSmart SM (iOS) application manual

-This document is intended to provide guidance for installing, configuring, and using the CITSmart ITSM Enterprise mobile application (iOS plataform).
+This document is intended to provide guidance for installing, configuring, and using the CITSmart ITSM SM mobile application (iOS plataform).

 It offers several features, such as: